 Crypto Staking is a process that uses certain cryptocurrencies to verify crypto transactions.
-These all process works through a consensus mechanism that is known as ‘proof of stake.’
+This process works through a consensus mechanism that is known as ‘proof of stake.’
 This sees blocks of transactions added to a blockchain, an indelible string of “blocks” of transactions, by people who already hold a certain stake in that blockchain’s native currency.

 The process is almost similar to crypto mining, used to add blocks to the blockchain of proof-of-work blockchains such as Bitcoin.
 The difference is, in the case of proof-of-stake blockchains (such as Ethereum and Cardano), the process is called forging (or sometimes “minting”), and the people who do it are called validators or forgers rather than miners.

-If you have invested in some proof-of-stake cryptos, you can earn more cryptos in the exchange for your stake.
+If you have invested in some proof-of-stake cryptos, you can earn more cryptos in the exchanges for your stake.
 It will be the specific amount depending on the currency at hand and just how you stake your coins.